 Local Landmarks

 Wake Forest has many historic buildings dotting the landscape.
-Some of these buildings have been determined to be significant and received local landmark status.
+Some of these buildings have been determined to have special significance to the Town of Wake Forest and received local historic landmark designation status.
 Wake Forest’s local landmarks are listed below with a brief summary and picture of each of these special places.
+For additional information on National Register of Historic Places and Local Historic Landmarks please visit the North Carolina State Historic Preservation website .
 If you are interested in applying for local landmark status please contact Senior Planner Michelle Michael.

-PLEASE NOTE: Local landmarks are private residences and not open to the public.
+PLEASE NOTE: Most local landmarks are private residences and not open to the public.

 Ailey Young House